ybrs/assh/README.md

 How
 ==========================
 assh brings a list of servers from your AWS account.
-Search, move, Hit enter to select one, then ssh to them.
+Search, move, Hit enter to select one, then ssh (or whatever you want) to them.

-You can also add some other plugins - currently fabric and graphing cpu from cloudwatch is supported.
+Its extendible, so you can add some other commands - use it with fabric, ansible, ssh etc.

 Why
 ==========================